devunderslash/mac-setup-stripped/README.md

   - main.yml - This is the main playbook file.
   - default.config.yml - Contains all software and VS Code extensions
   - dotfiles - You should review the repo that this links to as the dotfiles used may not be to your liking.
+  - VS Code extensions - You should review that the VSCode extensions in main.yml are what you would want

 ## Installation